Box-ball system: soliton and tree decomposition of excursions: Introduction

 The Box-Ball system is strictly related to several remarkable combinatorial constructions (see for example \cite{IKT, KTZ, LLP, MIT, YYT, YT}); we illustrate some of them.
 Sometimes, instead of giving formal proofs and detailed descriptions we adopt a more informal point of view trying to illustrate the different constructions through explicative examples.

 The paper is organized as follows.

-In \S\ref{sec2} we fix the notation and give several different equivalent definitions of the dynamics.
+In \S\ref{sec2} we fix the notation and review several different equivalent definitions of the dynamics.
 We start considering the simple case of a finite number of balls.
 Then, following \cite{FNRW} we introduce the walk representation and give a definition of the dynamics in the general case for configurations of balls whose walk representation can be cut into infinitely many finite excursions.

-In \S\ref{sec3} we discuss the conserved quantities of the dynamics, the identification of the solitons, a codification of the conserved quantities in terms of Young diagrams and we define a \emph{slot diagram}.
+In \S\ref{sec3} we discuss some conserved quantities of the dynamics, the identification of the solitons, a codification of the conserved quantities in terms of Young diagrams and define the \emph{slot diagrams} from \cite{fg18}.

 In \S\ref{sec4} we recall the construction of the excursion tree and propose a new soliton decomposition of the excursion based on the tree.
 We introduce a branch decomposition of the tree and conclude that its slot diagram coincides with the one discussed in \S\ref{sec3}.
+The contents of this section are new.

-In \S\ref{sec5} we review some results of the authors \cite{fg18} related with the distribution of the soliton decomposition of excursions.
+In \S\ref{sec5} we review results from \cite{fg18} related with the distribution of the soliton decomposition of excursions.
 In particular, the soliton decomposition of a simple random walk consists on independent double-infinite vectors of iid geometric random variables.
+We discuss also an application to branching processes.